Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Tennessee and its opponents have gone over the current 42.5-point total in nine of 16 games (56.2%) this season.
+- Tennessee and its opponents have combined to put up more than 42.5 points in nine of 16 games this season.

+- Houston's games have gone over 42.5 points in seven of 16 chances this season.

 - The two teams combine to average 40.3 points per game, 2.2 less than the over/under in this contest.

-- The 47.1 points per game these two squads have allowed their opponents to score this season are 4.6 more than the 42.5 total in this contest.
+- The 47.1 points per game these two squads have surrendered to opponents this season are 4.6 more than the 42.5 over/under in this contest.

 Titans stats and trends